 What to do:

-1. Take one pair of holey old wellington boots, preferably patterned and definitely not suitable for hand-me-downs
+1. Take one pair of holey old welly boots, preferably patterned

 2. Create drainage holes with a bradawl or screwdriver if they’re not already holey enough